girish-xd/hackProtect/README.md

    ```
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any queries or contributions, feel free to reach out at [your-email@example.com].
+For any queries or contributions, feel free to reach out at [girishjainl3016@gmail.com].